 Below is the most iconic place in Copenhagen: the Nyhavn canal.
 This is the tourist spot of that city, because of the colourful houses, the channel and the restaurants.

 By tilting the camera, I was able to get a more dynamic and interesting composition.

-Whether you are photographing in your city or if you are visiting a new one, keep experimenting.
+Whether you are photographing in your city or you are visiting a new one, keep experimenting.
 Try to find new compositions even at touristy spots.

-There are plenty of things you can try that I haven’t mention here, and if you are not feeling confident enough, just take one classic shot of your subject before moving on with more creative ideas.
+There are plenty of things you can try that I haven’t mentioned here.
+If you are not feeling confident enough, just take one classic shot of your subject before moving on with more creative ideas.

-Keep an eye on shadows and patterns, look straight down at the street from a high point of view rather than into the distance, experiment with panning and intentional camera movements, and more.
+Keep an eye on shadows and patterns!
+Look straight down at the street from a high point of view rather than into the distance.
+Experiment with panning, intentional camera movements, and more.

 And, above all, be safe and have fun.